 As a result, her cost per sign-up would go down with every share.
-If you don’t have a free PDF, video, checklist, ebook, Facebook group, or other kind of content you can give away to visitors, don’t spend your money on Facebook ads (yet).
+If you don’t have a free PDF, video, checklist, ebook, Facebook group, or other kinds of content you can give away to visitors, don’t spend your money on Facebook ads (yet).

 You may think the newsletter sign-up form you have on the sidebar of your blog is good enough, but this is the time when you really need to be thinking about conversion rates.
 (More on that next.)

 2. A landing page that converts like crazy.
 (Translation: 40% or higher.)

 Most small business owners don’t create a piece of quality opt-in content overnight.
 It takes time and maybe even some money.
 (Mine took about a month to finally finish, and we’re not even going to talk about its initial design.)

 Facebook Ads Cost Per Conversion

 So when it comes time to start paying for traffic, the conversion rate of your landing page will play a huge role in how much you spend to get your content into people’s hands.